Understanding the UK Hostile Environment Policy and its impact on immigrants

 Theresa May outlined the primary aims of the hostile environment in 2012:

-Mark Harper, the Immigration Minister during the Immigration Act 2014, actively worked to deny migrants access to public services they weren’t entitled to, reduce attractions for immigration, and speed up the deportation of those without a valid visa.
+Mark Harper, the Immigration Minister during the 2014 Immigration Act, worked to limit migrants’ access to public services, reduce immigration appeal, and accelerate the deportation of those without valid visas.
 He pursued these goals to slash net migration numbers and crack down on irregular migrants by cutting them off from support and treating them as criminals

 Origins of the Hostile Environment